Fibre and your pet's gut health

 Creating the perfect poop

-Mixed fibre types have the fantastic ability to normalise stool consistency by drawing in water, and breaking up stools with gas produced during fermentation by the microbiome.
+Mixed fibre types have the fantastic ability to normalise stool consistency by drawing in water, and breaking up stools with gas produced during fermentation by the microbiota.
 Psyllium is a mainly soluble fibre that forms a gelatinous substance when combined with water, helping to add volume and softness to firm stools, or assisting in the absorption of excess fluid from loose stools.

-Feeding the microbiome
+Feeding the microbiota

 Fibre can act as a prebiotic and is a great food source for the ‘good’ bacteria living within the gut.